 schedules issued by the Public Records Administrator.

-S6 - Electronic Data Processing Records (The RC 109 - Certificate of Records Disposition for Electronic Data Processing Records, must be used in conjunction with Electronic Data Processing Records)
+INFOSYS Information Systems Records (The RC 109 - Certificate of Records Disposition for Electronic Data Processing Records, must be used in conjunction with Information Systems Records)

 The records retention schedules list record titles common to most State agencies.
 Determining where your records fall within these categories is sometimes difficult.
 Business Services would be glad to provide assistance to determine what Retention Schedule and Record Series Title you should use if a brief description of the records being disposed can be provided.
 It is important to ensure that none of the records you wish to destroy are categorized "permanent", especially where personnel records are concerned.